The "Three Dots" Audit: Why Google Doesn't Trust Your Brand

 Key Takeaways

-2. Wikidata is the Key: You do not necessarily need a Wikipedia article (which is hard to get).
-You do need a Wikidata entry (which is easier) to generate a KGID.
+2. Wikidata is the key.
+You don't necessarily need a Wikipedia article (hard to get).
+You do need a Wikidata entry (easier) to generate a KGID.

-3. Consistency Kills Doubt: Ensure your Name, Address, and Phone (NAP) are identical on LinkedIn, Crunchbase, and your Footer.
+3. Consistency kills doubt.
+Ensure your Name, Address, and Phone are identical on LinkedIn, Crunchbase, and your footer.
 Discrepancies lower the Confidence Score.

 References & Further Reading